kavermeer/airogs-example-algorithm/README.md

 2. All the magic happens in `process.py`, specifically in the `predict` function of the `airogs_algorithm` class in that file.
 This function reads a single image, processes it and outputs a dictionary with the four expected outputs.
 Replace the dummy code in this function with the code for your inference algorihm.
 You may also want to load your model weights etc. in the `__init__` function and use them later in the `predict` function.

 3. Run `test.sh` (or `test.bat` if you are on Windows and not on WSL 2.0) to build the container.
-This will also build the container.
 The output of this script should end like this (probably with different values for the four model outputs):
     ```
     airogs_algorithm-output
     0.27477490364126184true4.121623554618927falseTests successfully passed...